Solid-state platform for cooperative quantum dynamics driven by correlated emission: Ferromagnetic bath

-Recalling Eq.~(\ref{267}) and introducing the Holstein-Primakoff transformation, i.e., $s^{z}=s - a^{\dagger} a$ and $s^{+} \simeq \sqrt{2s} a^{\dagger}$, the transverse~\eqref{sminus} and longitudinal~\eqref{sz} spin susceptibilities can be straightforwardly related to, respectively, two-point and four-point magnon correlation functions.
+Using Eq.~(\ref{267}) and introducing the Holstein-Primakoff transformation~\cite{holstein1940field}, i.e., $s^{z}=s - a^{\dagger} a$ and $s^{-} \simeq \sqrt{2s} a^{\dagger}$, the transverse~\eqref{sminus} and longitudinal~\eqref{sz} spin susceptibilities can be straightforwardly related to, respectively, two-point and four-point magnon correlation functions.
 The transverse spin susceptibility~\eqref{sminus} is proportional to the magnon density of states.
-Thus, its contribution to the dissipative qubit-qubit couplings~\eqref{disscoupling} is associated with the emission (absorption) of a single magnon with energy equal to the qubit frequency $\omega_{qi}$ into (from) the bath.
-The longitudinal spin susceptibility~\eqref{sz}, instead, encodes two-magnon (Raman) processes, i.e., a magnon scattering with energy gain (or loss) equal to the frequency $\omega_{qi}$ of the solid-state spin defect~\cite{flebus2018quantum}. \\ In the long-wavelength limit, the dynamical transverse magnetic response can be extracted from the Landau–Lifshitz–Gilbert (LLG) equation~\cite{landau1992theory}:
+Thus, its contribution to the dissipative qubit-qubit interactions~\eqref{disscoupling} is associated with one-magnon processes, i.e., the emission (absorption) of a magnon with frequency $\omega_{qi}$ into (from) the bath.
+The longitudinal spin susceptibility~\eqref{sz}, instead, encodes two-magnon (Raman) processes, i.e., a magnon scattering with energy gain (or loss) equal to the frequency $\omega_{qi}$ of the solid-state spin defect~\cite{flebus2018quantum}. \\

+In the long-wavelength limit, the dynamical transverse response of collinear ferromagnetic systems is well described by the Landau–Lifshitz–Gilbert (LLG) equation~\cite{landau1992theory}: